-The commission also conducts regular decision meetings to consider issues on an agenda prepared by the commission secretary and posted in advance of the meeting.
+The commission also conducts regular decision meetings to consider issues on an agenda prepared by the commission secretary and posted in advance of the meeting, consistent with the Idaho Open Meeting Law.
 These meetings are usually held Tuesdays at 1:30 p.m., although by law the commission is required to meet only once a month.
 Members of the public are welcome to attend decision meetings.